cisco-ie/tdm/doc/docs/usage/Identifying and Validating Mappings.md

 [[toc]]

 ## Identifying Relevant Data
 "Identifying Relevant Data" may have different meaning to different people.
-Some will have existing data they'd like to find equivalents for, like finding the NETCONF/YANG XPath equivalent of the SNMP OID `ifName`.
-Others will have domain knowledge that they'd like to find more data about, such as information about a "BGP neighbor".
+Some will have existing data they would like to find equivalents for, like finding the NETCONF/YANG XPath equivalent of the SNMP OID `ifName`.
+Others will have domain knowledge that they would like to find more data about, such as information about a "BGP neighbor".

 TDM can aid in finding this data via Search.
 TDM's Search is built with [ElasticSearch](https://www.elastic.co/products/elasticsearch), a powerful search and analytics engine.
 In Search, we compare the Human ID, Machine ID, and Description of each Data Path to the keywords in the query to determine the relevancy of each Data Path.

 ### Identifying Similar Data Paths
 One of the reasons TDM exists is due to the desire to upgrade from SNMP to Model-Driven Telemetry.
-Most of the time, the data exposed by SNMP and Model-Driven Telemetry is not the same, despite representing some of the same information.
+Most of the time, the data exposed by SNMP and Model-Driven Telemetry is not the same despite representing some of the same information.
 Most existing monitoring infrastructure already has the SNMP OIDs being monitored, and the requirement moving forward is to find the equivalent YANG XPaths for Model-Driven Telemetry.
-The following are some quick guidelines for how to use your existing data to find your new desired data.
+The following are some quick guidelines for how to use your existing data to find your new desired data with the help of TDM's Search.

 #### Break it down
 Your Data Paths might be very specific, long, and unintuitive to the human eye.
 For instance...